Laurentiuq/ProiectMDS/README.md

 ## The usage of an AI tool meant to help with software development

-In order to better our code, understand the sintax for React Native and fix bugs we used both GitHub Copilot and chatGPT 🦾🤖 DOVEZZIIIIIIIIIIIIIIIIIIIII!!!!!!!!!
+In order to improve our code, understand the syntax for React Native and fix bugs we used both GitHub Copilot and chatGPT 🦾🤖 DOVEZZIIIIIIIIIIIIIIIIIIIII!!!!!!!!!
 ![GPT_solve_error_test](https://github.com/Laurentiuq/ProiectMDS/assets/99676849/9b1ed0c1-9456-4eff-b717-4866dfebb0a9)